-The Work and the detailed requirements of construction.
+The Bidder shall, before submitting his Proposal, carefully examine the Contract Documents.
+He shall inspect in detail the site of the proposed work and familiarize himself with all the local conditions affecting The Work and the detailed requirements of construction.
 If his Proposal is accepted, he will be responsible for all errors in his Proposal resulting from his failure or neglect to comply with these instructions or errors in judgment arising from said inspections of the work site and examination of the Contract Documents.
 The Engineer and/or the Owner will, in no case, be responsible for any losses or change in Contractor's anticipated profits resulting from such failure or neglect.

-If the Bidder finds any language in the Contract Documents inconsistent, vague or difficult to understand or interpret, for any reason, he shall request clarification in writing from the Engineer, no later than .
-The Engineer shall issue a written response thereto in writing to all Bidders known to the Owner no later than .
+If the Bidder finds any language in the Contract Documents inconsistent, vague or difficult to understand or interpret, for any reason, he shall request clarification in writing from the Engineer, no later than\\\\\

+\\\\\\.
+The Engineer shall issue a written response thereto in writing to all Bidders known to the Owner no later than \\\\\\\.
 Unless the Bidder seeks clarification in accordance with this paragraph, he will be deemed to have waived his rights, if any he had, to object to said Contract language as vague or misleading for any reason.